Moonlight Over Memphis: Promotion

 "Come Back Home" was released as the lead and only single from the album, being promoted with a performance on Loose Women shortly before the album's release.

 "Let the Sun Walk You Home" has since become the most recognisable track from the album, becoming a regular staple of Marti's live sets, being performed on every tour, up to and including his most recent Greatest Hits Tour, which ran from Sept 2021 until May 2022.

 Chart performance

 Moonlight Over Memphis debuted at number 15 on the Scottish Albums Chart and at number 27 on the UK Albums Chart.
 It additionally debuted at number 3 on the UK Independent Albums Chart, spending 11 weeks on that chart.

+Critical reception

+In her review of Moonlight Over Memphis, Maxine Gordon of The Press wrote that Pellow "sounds like a Memphis heavyweight on this collection of very fine songs", praising the "first class" songwriting and rich, sophisticated production.
+Gordon added that the album would change the views of those who believed Pellow was "a washout" after leaving Wet Wet Wet, adding that his voice had become less sweet and more soulful and sexy.
+South Wales Argus journalist Danuel Lombard said that, whereas Robbie Williams' Swing When You're Winning (2001) mimicked the sound of celebrated records, "Moonlight Over Memphis is in a league of its own for authenticity".
+The Dorset Echo believed the album "sees Marti on his best form yet."

+A reviewer for Mojo deemed it to be "undeniably Pellow's best solo release yet", finding his voice better than ever and observing that, aided by veteran session musicians, "Mitchell impeccably recreates the smooth, smoky Memphis feel."
+However, the reviewer felt that only half of the songs – mostly co-written with Difford – are worth "such exquisite settings", praising songs like "Still Standing" for being affecting but dismissing several other songs as maudlin or overlong and clichéd, "compromising the album's overall integrity."
+Telegraph & Argus reviewer Mary Cuthbert did not enjoy the "slow ballads and crooning" that makes up the album, but believed Wet Wet Wet fans would probably love the album, "as will anybody who enjoys a good soulful ballad."